Efficient Urdu Caption Generation using Attention based LSTM: Experimental Setup and Results

 \section{Experimental Setup and Results}

-Due to the lack of resources, the experiments were performed on google colab.
-The datasets were saved and loaded from google drive.

-We have tested our proposed technique on our Flickr8k dataset, our own generated 'man' dataset, and the 'dog' dataset generated by previous year's group.
+We have tested our proposed technique on our Flickr8k dataset's subset, our own generated 'man' dataset, and the 'dog' dataset generated by previous year's group in the same course.
 Table \ref{tab:comparison} shows the BLEU performance of our model.
 It can be seen that our model is able to produce substantial BLEU score.
 We outperform the previous year's group by almost a double.
 Their BLEU score was 0.4 and we have managed to achieve a better BLEU score of 0.83.
-This can be further increased by the use of the discussed Urdu grammar correction techniques.
-The BLEU score on 'man' dataset is better on hard attention because very specific and similar context based images were used and translations were also done very carefully.
+This can be further increased by the use of the discussed Urdu grammar correction techniques in the following section.
+The BLEU score on 'man' dataset is better because very specific and similar context based images were used and translations were also done very carefully.
 Another advantage is that in Urdu language much of words in sentences repeats frequently.

-Some predictions of our model on images from the validation dataset are shown in the figure \ref{fig:result_collage}.
+The results of our model's attention mechanism are given in Figure \ref{fig:soft} and some predictions of our model on images from the validation dataset are shown in the figure \ref{fig:result_collage}.
 It can be seen that the model is able to perform sufficiently well in predicting the Urdu captions.
 A few wrong predictions can also be seen.
-We are still working on the grammar correction part.
-The results of our model's attention mechanism are given in Figure \ref{fig:soft}.
+All our codes can be found at this link \cite{mygit}.